airbop/airbop-client/README.md

 If you are having troubles adding the project to eclipse, the following is a detailed exampled explaining how to get, compile, and install the AirBop-Client sample onto an Android device.
 This example is indented for Windows users however the main concepts can be translated onto other operating systems.
 This example assumes that you have a working knowledge of eclipse, the Android SDK, and git, as well as git-bash, eclipse, and the Android SDK properly installed and configured on your computer.

+If you run into any issues, or need a more detailed explanation please see the next section.
+If everything worked you can skip ahead to: What’s Included in the AirBop Sample Project.

 ###### Step 1

 Start up git-bash and then browse to the root of your `C:\` drive: